 ==> Great Recipes Using Ginger <==

 Ginger is great with soy sauce, garlic and salmon as well, but for using ginger to help with weight loss, is generally added to a drinkable mixture of some sort.
-Here are some recipes you can try out:
+I have listed some recipes below that might interest you. 🙂

 - 1 cup of water

 - Add grated ginger

 Using a blending bottle, add ice cubes, water, lemon juice, and grated ginger.
 Shake it up and drink.

 This is one super drink you won’t regret finding, but it’s only for those brave soles that can handle a little kick.
 So we now known Lemons are great for you, your health, and aiding in weight loss.
 The magic beauty behind ginger can lead to weight loss and then there’s cayenne peppers…